CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

     .\Cortex.Innovation.Install.FlowDebuggerService.ps1 | Tee-Object -FilePath "cortex-flow-debugger-service-install-log.txt"
     ```

 1. A credentials prompt will appear.
 Enter the credentials of the user that should run the `Debugger` application pool in IIS.
+If using the `NETWORK SERVICE` user, enter any user as the username and leave the password blank; the `NETWORK SERVICE` user will need to be selected in the final step.
 1. Wait for the script to finish running.
 This should take approximately 2 minutes.
 1. An error may have appeared saying: